From hiking to hunting, this Garmin model offers practical and emergency functions in the palm of your hand.

 The unit makes fast connections with satellites.
 Offers good waterproof capabilities.
 Includes a 2.2-inch display screen that provides valuable information, but screen quality lags behind others.
-Well-below-average price point for accurate GPS standalone device.
+Well-below-average price point for an accurate GPS standalone device.

 Only runs on AA batteries; no rechargeable battery.
 The device will be too simplistic for some.

-Affordable.
-Crystal-clear monochrome display.
+Affordable price point.
+Features a crystal-clear monochrome display.
 Durable design.
 Up to 25 hours of battery life with 2 AA batteries.
 Utilizes GPS and GLONASS satellite positioning.

 No compass feature.